 By employing eqn \eqref{eq_fraction} and divergence theorem, we obtain

-where $N_0 = \int_{\Omega_1} \tilde{n}_0dV$, $S_1$ defines the outer perimeter of region $\Omega_1$, and $\hat{\bm{e}}_n$ is the unit normal vector pointing outwards from $S_1$.
+where $N_0 = \int_{\Omega} \tilde{n}_0dV$, $S_1$ defines the outer perimeter of region $\Omega_1$, and $\hat{\bm{e}}_n$ is the unit normal vector pointing outwards from $S_1$.
 Essentially, eqn \eqref{eq_dphidt} states that $\frac{d\Phi}{d\tau}$ is affected by the convective flux entering through $S_1$.
 The convective flux has two parameters, i.e., $\tilde{\bm{\nabla}}\tilde{c}$ and $\tilde{n}$. {} At early times, dipoles have not had sufficient time to interact with each other.
 Therefore, we argue that to a first approximation, $\tilde{ \bm {\nabla}} \tilde{c}$ are similar for both a monopole and the source in dipoles.
 If so, to explain the trend in Fig. \ref{fig2}(h inset), eqn (\ref{eq_derivation_dphidt}) implies that at early times, $\tilde{n}$ is higher for smaller $d$ values.
 This appears surprising at first since the $\tilde{\nabla} \tilde{c}$ from sources and sinks do not interact at this timescale.
-However, the depletion of particles around the sink increases the concentration of particles at $S_1$, which consequently increases $\frac{d\Phi}{dt}$ (see Appendix \ref{dphidt for dipole simulations with constant flux}), leading to a larger $\Phi$. {} We argue that dipoles start to interact with each other at $\tau \sim d^2$, or the interdipole diffusion time.
-For $\tau \gtrsim d^2$, the dipoles screen each other, causing a rapid decline in $\tilde{\nabla} \tilde{c}$.
-After the interdipole diffusion time, $\tilde{\nabla} \tilde{c}$ becomes localized between the source and sink and diminishes elsewhere.
-This results in a smaller $\frac{d\Phi}{d \tau}$; see eqn \eqref{eq_dphidt}.
-Since screening occurs later for larger $d$, the decay in $\frac{d \Phi}{d \tau}$ starts later and $\Phi(\tau)$ is higher; see Appendix \ref{dphidt for dipole simulations with constant flux}.
-Finally, for the monopole, screening never occurs, and concentration gradients do not diminish due to interactions with a sink.
-This is why the monopole overtakes dipoles around the interdipole diffusion time, which results in $\tau_c \sim d^2$; see Fig. \ref{fig2}(i).
+However, the depletion of particles around the sink increases the concentration of particles at $S_1$, which consequently increases $\frac{d\Phi}{d\tau}$ (see Appendix \ref{dphidt for dipole simulations with constant flux}), leading to a larger $\Phi$.